Enter the absolute air pressure in (bar).

 Where \(p\) is the absolute pressure in Pascal (Pa), \(M\) is the molar mass of air in (kg/mol), \(R\) is the universal gas constant, and \(T\) is the temperature in Kelvin (K).

-The density of air therefore increases with increasing pressure and decreases with increasing temperature.
-The lower density of warm air is also the reason why a hot air balloon rises.
+Therefore, the density of air increases with increasing pressure and decreases with increasing temperature.
+The low density of warm air is also the reason why a hot air balloon rises.

 The density of air also depends on the molar mass and thus on the composition of the air.
 The dry air density at sea level is calculated with a molar mass of about \(M_{\rm A}\) = 28.96 g/mol.